tarantuli/enchanters-manual/costs.md

 | ![img.png](icons/rest-action.png)                                                                          | This is not a minor action, but a rest action.                                                      |
 | ![img.png](icons/overlord.png)                                                                             | This is not a minor action, but a challenge action.                                                 |

-[^1]: You cannot discard your top item card if you have less than two items.
+[^1]: You cannot discard your top item card if you have only one item.
-[^2]: You cannot discard your top enchantment card if you have less than two enchantments.
+[^2]: You cannot discard your top enchantment card if you have only one enchantment.
 [^3]: You cannot discard your top monster card if it’s a dragon.

 [Return to index](README.md)